 Tunnel Bid Schedule

-Metropolitan St. Louis Sewer District (MSD) manages the fourth largest sewer collection system in the United States.
+The Metropolitan St. Louis Sewer District (MSD) manages the fourth largest sewer collection system in the United States.
 It has begun an ambitious program called Project Clear that will span a generation.
 This program is a multi-billion dollar investment addressing wastewater overflows with building community rainscaping, system improvements, and a program of maintenance and repair throughout the system serving St. Louis region.
-The system improvements will include construction of nine tunnels to control sewer overflows.
-Construction of the first project is nearing completion, while plans for the remaining eight tunnels are underway.
+The system improvements include construction of several tunnels to control sewer overflows.

 The following map details the locations of major tunnel projects.
 Each tunnel is represented with a different color key.
 Using your mouse, click on each tunnel for a pop-up window to appear.
 The new window provides a chance to zoom in on that tunnel area and in many cases you will find an informative fact sheet.